 Louise Waite is Professor of Human Geography at the University of Leeds, UK.
 Her research interests focus on discourses of ‘modern slavery’, unfree/forced labour and exploitative work among asylum seekers and refugees.
 She has published in a range of peer reviewed journals and in recent collaborative books

-Child slavery in the UK ~ Chloe Setter;
+Child trafficking in the UK ~ Chloe Setter;

-Human Trafficking: symptom not cause ~ Kate Roberts;
+Human Trafficking- addressing the symptom, not the cause ~ Kate Roberts;